Btiley/SQL-challenge/README.md

 This Project is an introduction to SQL which involves:

 Creating ERDs,
- Reading in CSV files to PostgreSQL and
+ Reading in CSV files to PostgreSQL Tables.
- Creating tables
+ Querying and joining tables to create multiple outputs.